Ausbuy: Effects of economic reform and tariff reduction

 Australia adopted policies of economic liberalisation and micro-economic reform in the early 1980s, including the privatisation of government corporations, deregulation of factor markets, floating of the Australian dollar, and the reduction of trade protection.
 Justifications for reducing trade tariffs included the portrayal of Australia as a good global citizen and, at the same time, reducing inflationary pressures.
 The costs have been high: Australia's foreign debt has risen extremely quickly, factories have closed and well-paid skilled jobs in factories have been replaced by unskilled jobs in the service industries.

 Australia has effectively exported jobs overseas and its foreign debt exceeds A$600 billion and is growing.
 Australia simply does not produce more than it uses.
 The country has been living on borrowed time, and Australians have stopped talking about productivity and value adding.
 For example, Australia exports raw materials and its unique fine wool, but then imports them back at a higher value.
 Free trade agreements have been signed by Australia, which further expose what manufacturers it has left, and then Australian governments bolster strategic industries to save jobs.

 Australia is recognised as an innovative and productive country, and it needs local governments and consumers to appreciate and support what is unique to this country.
-The international trend of globalisation has been matched domestically with the rise of the mega store concept of retailing.
-Large supermarkets as well as warehouses have their selling policies based on anytime, everywhere, everything the same, which means their procurement policies are centrally driven; they demand bulk orders from specific price competitive producers and farmers nor do these retail giants acknowledge local peculiarities and set a priority on Made in Australia.
+The international trend of globalisation has been matched domestically with the rise of the megastore concept of retailing.
+Large supermarkets as well as warehouses have their selling policies based on anytime, everywhere, everything the same, which means their procurement policies are centrally driven; they demand bulk orders from specific price competitive producers and farmers.